- FOR THOSE WHO PRAY

+Let us contemplate the Last Supper, when Christ gives us His body and blood, symbolized by the bread and by the wine: here we are before the Communion with Christ, living His Love, His Forgiveness, His Redemption.

-2. Let us contemplate the Wedding at Cana, when Christ transformed water into wine: here, we are before the opportunity to recognize in ourselves the capacity to transform situations of life.
+b - 2.
+Let us contemplate the Wedding at Cana, in which Christ transformed water into wine: here we are before the opportunity to recognize in ourselves the capacity to transform the situations of life.

-3. Let us contemplate Jesus announcing the Kingdom of God: here we are before the vows in order that our lives may express the spiritual virtues, following the Laws of God.
+3. Let us contemplate Jesus announcing the Kingdom of God: here we are before the vows in order that our lives may express spiritual virtues, following the Laws of God.

-4. Let us contemplate the Transfiguration Jesus: here we are before the possibility of, one day, seeing our true face, our true Being.
+4. Let us contemplate the Transfiguration of Jesus: here we are before the possibility of, one day, seeing our true face, our true Being.

+5. Let us contemplate the Last Supper, when Christ gives us His Body and His Blood, symbolized by the bread and by the wine: here we are before the Communion with Christ, living His Love, His Forgiveness, His Redemption.